 - Implements and evaluates clinical practice based on the integration of nursing theory and nursing science with knowledge from ethics, the biophysical, psychosocial, analytical, and organizational sciences.
-(DNP Essential I, VIII) - Demonstrates advanced leadership skills for quality improvement and meeting system level challenges.
+(DNP Essential I, VIII) - 2.
+Demonstrates advanced leadership skills for quality improvement and meeting system level challenges.
 (DNP Essential II, VIII) - Critically appraises evidence to determine best evidence for practice.
 (DNP Essential III, VIII) - 4.
 Employs the use of information technology for the improvement and transformation of healthcare.
-(DNP Essential IV, VIII) - 5.
-Demonstrates knowledge of healthcare policy to provide leadership for
+(DNP Essential IV, VIII) - Demonstrates knowledge of healthcare policy to provide leadership for advocacy and education that shapes the future of healthcare.
+(DNP Essential V, VIII)

-- advocacy and education that shapes the future of healthcare.
-(DNP Essential V, VIII) - 6.
-Lead interprofessional teams in the analysis of complex practice and/or organizational issues.
-(DNP Essential VI) - 7.
-Analyze epidemiological, biostatistical, environmental, and other appropriate scientific data related to individual, aggregate, and population health.
+- 6. Lead interprofessional teams in the analysis of complex practice and/or organizational issues.
+(DNP Essential VI) - Analyze epidemiological, biostatistical, environmental, and other appropriate scientific data related to individual, aggregate, and population health.
 (DNP Essential VII) - Guide, mentor, and support other nurses to achieve excellence in nursing practice.
-(DNP Essential VIII)
+(DNP Essential VIII) - 9.
+Demonstrate cultural humility in the ethical delivery of care to vulnerable populations.

-populations.

-DNP graduate nursing courses •
+DNP graduate nursing courses

-DNP Practicum (1 - 9 credits).
-Students enroll in this course when they transfer in less than 500 practicum hours from their Masters program.
+NURS 690 DNP Practicum 3 DNP Practicum (1 - 9 credits).
+Students enroll in this course when they transfer in less than 600 practicum hours from their Masters program.
 Registration for this course must be approved by the DNP Program Director.
-Tuition for this course is 60% of the current DNP tuition rate. ,
+Tuition for this course is 60% of the current DNP tuition rate.

-NURS 700 Foundation for Clinical Scholarship ,

-NURS 702 Health Information Technology }

-NURS 704 Biostatistics
+NURS 704 Biostatistics 3

-NURS 706 Population Health & Epidemiology }

-NURS 708 Translational Science }

-NURS 710 Healthcare Policy 3 3